dbt-labs/docs.getdbt.com/website/docs/docs/guides/debugging-errors.md

 ## Compilation Errors

 _Note: if you're using the dbt Cloud IDE to work on your dbt project, this error often shows as a red bar in your command prompt as you work on your dbt project.
-For dbt CLI users, these won't get picked up until you run `dbt run` or `dbt compile`._
+For dbt <Term id="cli" /> users, these won't get picked up until you run `dbt run` or `dbt compile`._

 ### Invalid `ref` function